|

 107. intense

-possessing or displaying a distinctive feature to a heightened degree
+possessing a distinctive feature to a heightened degree

 I am not one given to projecting human traits and emotions onto animals, but many a time during that month in Brazil, up at sloths in repose, I felt I was in the presence of upside-down yogis deep in meditation or hermits deep in prayer, wise beings whose intense imaginative lives were beyond the reach of my scientific probing.